ENGL 2105 : Workplace-Based Writing and Research

 Apophenia -- the human tendency to see patterns in random data, to mistake coincidence for meaning.
 Can you see the outline of a dolphin in the rose (image, right)?
 While there's nothing inherently wrong with seeing faces in toast or trees in clouds, basing arguments or beliefs on random patterns is very uncritical thinking, especially since once we come to believe something, it is very hard to un-believe (or unsee) it.
 [Technically, the dolphin is an example of pareidolia, which is a subset of apophenia.]

 Given: 1,3,5,7; what's the next number?
 11?
 Sure, if it is safe to assume that the first four items in the set are there because they are the prime numbers in sequence.
 What if that's not why they are there?
-What if you were looking at a code of some kind and the regularity of the numbers hasn't yet maninfested itself?
+What if you were looking at a code of some kind and the regularity of the numbers hasn't yet manifested itself?
 Maybe the next number is 16 and the one after that is 13.
 In that case you made a false, albeit reasonable, assumption.
-If you run a random number generater long enough, printing each randomly generated number as it was generated, eventually you would see the first four primes in sequence.
+If you run a random number generator long enough, printing each randomly generated number as it was generated, eventually you would see the first four primes in sequence.
 But they wouldn't be the first four primes, just those numbers randomly displayed in what could easily be mistaken for a specific sequence.

 Let's say you are trying to figure out why people like to drink coffee in the coffee shop in the library instead of leaving the building to get coffee elsewhere and you ask that question of the first person that walks in the door.
 Would you bet the next person would have the same reason?
 Maybe if you asked 20 people and discovered that there were only four answers, then you might bet a small amount of money on number 21 having one of the four answers.
 But that person might have a fifth, as yet unheard of answer.
-How many library goes would you need to ask before you achieved saturation, the point where you haven't heard a new answer in so long that you can safely figure any new answer could be treated as unique or at least so rare as to be irrelevant?
+How many library goers would you need to ask before you achieved saturation, the point where you haven't heard a new answer in so long that you can safely figure any new answer could be treated as unique or at least so rare as to be irrelevant?
 Well, how much longer can you afford to stand there asking people as they walk in?

 • Just because you see it clearly doesn't mean it's real.